CIWF Logo Food Business

 Who is the broiler chicken?

 Broiler chickens (those reared for meat) originated from a cross between red and grey jungle fowl and Rock Line birds.
-Just like laying hens, broiler chickens would naturally spend their day foraging for food, scratching the ground looking for insects and seeds, maintaining their plumage condition via dustbathing and preening, and perching in trees to avoid predators.
+Just like laying hens, broiler chickens are sentient beings who would naturally spend their day foraging for food, scratching the ground looking for insects and seeds, maintaining their plumage condition via dustbathing and preening, and perching in trees to avoid predators.

 Commercial production